 Comfy Socks by the Knitscene Design Team.
-This is an easy, free pattern knit from bulky-weight yarn (it's also one of 5 free patterns in our free downloadable eBook, 5 Free Sock Knitting Patterns).
+This is an easy, free pattern knit from bulky-weight yarn (it's also one the free patterns in our free downloadable Sock Knitting eBook,.
 These socks are perfect for fall lounge-around-the-house-days.
 And they knit up really quickly, too!

 Have fun practicing your Magic Loop technique!